-Ana Muñoz Padrós is a journalist and a communicator.
+Ana Muñoz Padrós is a Brussels-based journalist and communicator.

-She has written narrative journalism pieces for Spanish-speaking magazines such as Jot Down, El Malpensante, Píkara, Altaïr as well as news articles for El País, Mondo Sonoro and US outlets like VICE and Ms. Magazine.
-She was the founder and editor of award-winning feminist online magazine Malquerida and was shortlisted for the Nuevas Plumas new non-fiction prize.
-She currently works at a human rights organisation in Brussels.
+She has written narrative journalism pieces for Spanish-language magazines such as Jot Down, El Malpensante, Píkara and Altaïr, as well as news articles for El País, Mondo Sonoro, and US publications such as VICE and Ms. Magazine.
+She founded and edited the award-winning feminist online magazine Malquerida, and was shortlisted for the Nuevas Plumas non-fiction prize.
+She currently works for a human rights organisation in Brussels.

 Ana Muñoz Padrós